libretro/docs/docs/support/quick-informations.md

-## What is latest version of RetroArch
+## What is the latest version of RetroArch

 It is {{ unit.stable }}.
 You can find it here [here](http://buildbot.libretro.com/stable/{{ unit.stable }}/).

-## What is the official links
+## What are the official links

 === "Main"